Part 1: Alternatives for “H-1B Lottery Losers”

 If a company prefers not to rely on partnerships with entities outside of its control, perhaps it can create a new affiliated nonprofit that also qualifies as a Cap-Exempt Employer.
 This option might work well for companies that perform significant research (form a nonprofit research organization, #3 above) or companies with significant ties to universities (form a nonprofit affiliated with an institution of higher education, #2 above).
 The qualifying nonprofit would not only further the company’s philanthropic goals, but it could also file cap-exempt H‑1B applications, and unlock the potential for its affiliated for-profit company to request concurrent H‑1Bs for its specialty occupation employees.
 With careful planning, a newly-created nonprofit could open the door for “regular” companies to secure H‑1Bs, lottery-free, for years to come.

 With today’s unfortunate H‑1B lottery odds, employers need to consider creative solutions and take maximum advantage of cap-exempt H‑1B options.
 These solutions can be complicated, but Boardman Clark is here to help.
 If you have any questions about securing H‑1B status for your employees, reach out to one of the members of our Immigration practice group.
 For more alternatives to the H‑1B lottery, stay tuned for Part 2 of our series.Have a question?
-Send it to us. →
+Contact us. →